 A random sample of potential participants of the test may be asked to use the 2 different methods, and factors like failure rates, time factors, and others will be evaluated to arrive at the best method.

-Correlative used to determine whether the relationship between 2 variables is positive, negative, or neutral.
-That is, if 2 variables, say X and Y are directly proportional, inversely proportional or are not related to each other.
+Correlative surveys are used to determine whether the relationship between 2 variables is positive, negative, or neutral.
+That is, if 2 variables say X and Y are directly proportional, inversely proportional or are not related to each other.

 There are different examples of descriptive research, that may be highlighted from its types, uses, and applications.
 However, we will be restricting ourselves to only 3 distinct examples in this article.